 In residential care, the treatment team can provide round-the-clock supervision and support while focusing on the individual’s progress through treatment; treatment adjustments can be made based on that progress.

-The outpatient program at Oxford Treatment Center, like any continuum of care, is customized to your recovery path.
+The outpatient program at Oxford Treatment Center, like any level of care, is customized to your recovery path.
 The amount of time you spend with a counselor or therapist will be based on your needs.
 You may continue with therapy and skill-building programs, as well as taking part in self-help support groups, such as 12-step meetings.

 Support for continued recovery is readily available, helping with the transition from living with 24-hour support to managing your addiction with less help.
 The aim is to help the person reach a point of managing the addiction with a minimum of support, leading to the next treatment level.

 For some people, living at home and returning to daily life outside the treatment program may create a higher risk of relapse than it would for other people.
-You may have more daily exposure to the abused substance, social networks that encourage substance abuse, or co-occurring disorders that require management for longer periods of time after you complete residential treatment.
+You may have more daily exposure to the substance, social networks that encourage substance use, or co-occurring disorders that require management for longer periods of time after you complete residential treatment.
 That’s where intensive outpatient treatment (i.e., intensive outpatient program, or IOP) comes in.

-Designed to provide a higher level of transition support for those who have these types of challenges, Oxford’s 10-week IOP focuses on education, therapy, and building accountability.
+Designed to provide a higher level of transition support for those who have these types of challenges, Oxford’s IOP focuses on education, therapy, and building accountability.
 Morning and evening sessions—lasting about 3 to 4 hours each—will help you gain and reinforce skills to help avoid relapse and recognize triggers.